gauthamvr/AI-JobFinder-Indeed/README.md

 8. The CSV files contain comprehensive job information, including job title, job ID, date, resume location, suitability, apply link, and more.
 9. Once pagination limits are reached, the script moves on to searching for the next job using the keyword from `config.py` and repeats the process.
 10. You can manually review suitable jobs identified by ChatGPT and apply using the resumes in the `resume` folder.
+11. If you want to auto-apply for jobs with an internal application button:
+       - Ensure you are logged in to Indeed in the browser used by the program.
+       - Make sure the auto_apply is set to "Yes" and final_apply_button is set to "Yes" in the `config.py` file.
+       - The program will automatically answer questions asked by the employer based on your profile.
+       - Therefore, it is essential to ensure that profile_answer_questions in the `config.py` file contains all the necessary information.
+       - Add or modify the two profiles in the `config.py` to suit your needs/based on the common questions you face from the employer.
+       - If the answer is not available in the profile, ChatGPT might generate an inaccurate response, so please be cautious.
+       - If final_apply_button is not set to "Yes", the program will not click the submit button at the end of the application.
+       - Feel free to test everything to ensure it works properly before enabling the final submit button.

 ## Installation 🔌